 - Two free and richly-illustrated books.
 Images of America: US National Library of Medicine (2017), which tells the 180-year story of our institution through chapters authored by our talented staff and Hidden Treasure: The National Library of Medicine (2011), which features our world-renowned collections interpreted through 80 essays authored by distinguished scholars, artists, collectors, journalists, and physicians.

 You can also discover our collections via NLM Digital Collections a rapidly growing resource including born-digital materials, books, serials, audiovisuals, still images and graphic materials, manuscripts, and oral histories.

-As our division embraces the future as a steward of the past, we warmly welcome you to explore all we offer, visit for a tour, and conduct research in our world-renowned collections.
+As our division embraces the future as a steward of the past—including the NLM Strategic Plan 2017-2027: A Platform for Biomedical Discovery and Data-Powered Health—we warmly welcome you to explore all we offer, visit for a tour, and conduct research in our world-renowned collections.